roman-milk/roman-milk.github.io/nieces-tight-cunt-needs-it-bad.md

  She flipped her hair over her shoulder.
 "Yeah, uh huh."
 She thought he'd wanted to hear a hot story, not just some routine fuck.
 But didn't have to think too long to remember her last sex with another girl.
 "Actually, it was the weekend I flew home, my friend Camille and me."

  Uncle Jake now rose to his knees, crawling towards her body.
 She remained still, waiting for him to take control.
 He did, but not quite what she expected.
 He had his niece lie flat on her back, spreading her legs to reveal her vagina to him, and she pulled back her knees expecting him to mount her.
 Instead, he sat on his ankles a couple feet away, and he motioned for her to resume finger-fucking herself.
-Report_Story #4